Burnewood/NMap/README.md

 serve -s  build
 ```
 This should automatically open a new browser window displaying the application.
-If the window is closed or does not initially open, go to http://localhost:5000/ (or the noted address) in your browser.
+If the window is closed or does not initially open, go to http://localhost:3000/ (or the noted address) in your browser.
+Please note: Offline use & serviceworker portions of this project will only work within the production build of the project

 ## Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).